Jackson JSON Request and Response Mapping in Spring Boot

 }

-Let’s look at various important configurations and their impact on API request and response
+Let’s look at various important configurations and their impact on API requests and responses.

 Prevent Failure on Unknown Property in JSON Request Body